About Shacks | Kirkham Shacks | Shack Survey | Photos

 1906 Earthquake Refugee Cottages Still Standing

 This list is a compilation of the shack survey Jane F. Cryan did in the 1980s and early 1990s, and more recent field work.
 This doesn't mean there aren't more cottages out there.
 More and more are being discovered.
+Scroll down this page for a list of possible or suspect shacks that have not been confirmed.

 Of 5,610 shacks built in 1906-1907 only a few remain!
 (That we know of.)